The Black Death was an infamous disease responsible for the death of 1.5 million people (out of an estimated four million) between 1348 and 1350.

 However, a breakthrough in forensic science in 2014 found evidence that the disease was carried through the air, entering people’s lungs and spreading through coughing and sneezing.
 This would explain why England’s population were killed so quickly; by the spring of 1349, six out of 10 people living in London had succumbed to the disease.

 An account of the impact the disease could have was provided by Giovanni Boccaccio, who lived in Florence during the time of the plague.
 An extract from a description he wrote in 1348 reads:

-“This pestilence was so powerful that it spread from the ill to the healthy like fire among dry or oily materials.
-It was so bad that it could be communicated not only through speaking or associating with the sick, but even by touching their clothing or anything else they had touched.
-What I must say here is so strange that if I and others had not seen it with our own eyes I would hesitate to believe it, let alone write about it, even if I had heard it from trustworthy people.
-The pestilence spread so efficiently that, not only did it pass from person to person, but if an animal touched the belongings of some sick or dead person it contracted the pestilence and died of it in a short time.”
+“This pestilence was so powerful that it spread from the ill to the healthy like fire among dry or oily materials. it was so bad that it could be communicated not only through speaking or associating with the sick, but even by touching their clothing or anything else they had touched.
+What I must say here is so strange that if I and others had not seen it with our own eyes I would hesitate to believe it, let alone write about it, even if i had heard it from trustworthy people.
+The pestilence spread so efficiently that, not only did it pass form person to person, but if animal touched the belongings of some sick or dead person it contracted the pestilence and died of it in a short time.”

 See also: Cures for the Black Death

 "The Black Death of 1348 to 1350".
 HistoryLearning.com.
 2015.
 Web.